eclipse-tractusx/item-relationship-service/docs/adminguide.md

 #####################
 irsUrl:  # "https://<irs-url>"
 bpn:  # BPN for this IRS instance; only users with this BPN are allowed to access the API
+apiKeyAdmin: "password"  # <api-key-admin> Admin auth key, Should be changed!
+apiKeyRegular: "password"  # <api-key-regular> View auth key, Should be changed!
 ingress:
   enabled: false